jpzk/wl-voice/README.md

 # wl-voice

 A voice recording and transcription tool for Hyprland, using Whisper for speech-to-text and copying results to clipboard.
+It's using Faster Whisper (optimized for CPU) and runs **fully locally**.

 ## Installation